Nash2325138/AMAI-paper-summary/week3/Deep Learning for Understanding Faces.md

 Rajeev Ranjan, Swami Sankaranarayanan, Ankan Bansal, Navaneeth Bodla, Jun-Cheng Chen, Vishal M. Patel, Carlos D. Castillo, and Rama Chellappa

 ## Introduction
-Survey paper

-In this article, we provide an overview of deep-learning methods used for  face  recognition.
-We  discuss  different  modules  involved  in  designing an automatic face recognition system and the role of deep  learning  for  each  of  them

-In  this  article,  we  present  an  overview  of  recent  automatic  **face identification** and **verification** systems based on *deep learning*.
+This is a survey paper that provides an overview of deep-learning methods for face recognition problem, including **face identification** and **verification** systems based on deep learning.

-Traditional:
-1. face detector
-2. localize the important facial landmarks -> align faces
-3. feature descriptor -> similarity scores
-work well on images, degrades  significantly  on face images or videos that have large variations in pose, illu-mination,  resolution,  expression,  age,  background  clutter,  and  occlusion.
+Tradictional methods degrades  significantly on data that have large variations in pose, illu-mination, resolution,  expression, age, background clutter, and occlusion, while deep learning trained with large amount is more robust to these variations and can extract more meaningful features.

-Deep learning:
-large amount of training data represents significant variations in pose, illumination, expression, and occlusion, which enables the DCNNs to be robust to these variations and extract meaningful features required for the task.
+Face recognition's procedure can factorized into the following steps
+1. Face detection
+2. Facial Landmarks localization (to align faces)
+3. Feature descriptor (for similarity scores)

 ----

 ## Face detection
-first step in an automatic face recognition system traditional methods (e.g. HOG) do not capture salient facial information when variation is high (resolution, viewpoint, illumination...)
+It's the first step in a face recognition system
-DCNN pretrained with a large generic  data  set  can  be  used  as  a  meaningful  feature  extractor

 ### Region based
-classify whether or not a given proposal contains a face
+Propose several regions and classify whether or not a given proposal contains a face, e.g., faster R-CNN

-- Faster R-CNN

 Drawback:
-- difficult faces are hard to capture in any object proposal
+- "Difficult faces" may not be captured on object proposal stage.
-- additional computation on RPN
+- Require additional computation on region proposal network

 ### Sliding-window based
 bounding-box coordinates at every location in a feature map at a given scale